vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails.md

 I highly recommend visiting them and doing a tasting.
 What follows are all sakes from Takara (some brewed in Berkeley, others in Japan).

-- Sho Chiku Bai REI Junmai Daiginjo.
+- *Sho Chiku Bai REI Junmai Daiginjo*.
 (8/10).
 One of our favorites.
 Cheap and good, serve chilled, crisp, fruity, and smooth.
 If it is too old, it will acquire a mushroom-y flavor.
-- Sho Chiku Bai Organic Nama.
+- *Sho Chiku Bai Organic Nama*.
 (6/10).
 Good chilled, but has an earthy flavor.
 Not suitable for a general audience.
-- Sho Chiku Bai Takara Sierra Cold.
+- *Sho Chiku Bai Takara Sierra Cold*.
 (7/10).
 This is an insane sake.
 Serve chilled.
 12% ABV but tastes like zero!
 Very light flavor of slight sweetness and fruit, but mostly tasteless.
-- Sho Chiku Bai Nigori Crème de Sake.
+- *Sho Chiku Bai Nigori Crème de Sake*.
 (9/10).
 Cream sake!
 One of our favorites.
 Serve chilled.
 Flavor is both fruity and earthy, more on the sweet side.

 ### Cocktail Liquors

-- *Dolin Rouge (Sweet) Vermouth*: Decent, I have no comparison point.
+- *Dolin Rouge (Sweet) Vermouth*.
+Decent, I have no comparison point.
 - *Cointreau*.
 It works, I have no reference point for orange liqueur.
 - *Baileys*.
 Sweet, smooth, milky.
 Nothing bad, but nothing great either.
+- *Mr. Black Cold Brew Coffee Liqueur*.
+Decent, good espresso flavor.
 - *TJ's Limoncello*.
 TBD.
-- *Mr. Black Cold Brew Coffee Liqueur*.
-Decent, good espresso flavor.

 ### Garnishes

-- *Luxadro cherries*: TBD.
+- *Luxadro cherries*.
+TBD.
 These are so expensive, it better be worth it.
   - Totally worth it.
 So delicious and the syrup is great to add to a cocktail.
-- Angostura bitters.
-It is what it is, pretty good - not many other options.
+- *Angostura bitters*.
+It is what it is, pretty good &mdash; not many other options.

 ## Equipment